What to Expect on Move-in Day

 Once you have moved in or are waiting for your number to be called, feel free to walk around campus, get your student ID if you haven't already, or head down to the bookstore to pick up your books for the semester.

-This is a very busy day and we are moving in about 1600 new students.
+This is a very busy day and we are moving in upwards of 1600 new students.
 There will be traffic and there may be a slight wait.
 We are going to do everything we can to help your move-in experience go smoothly and we assure you everyone will be moved in!
+We thank you in advance for your patience and understanding, and we hope you will enjoy your move-in experience at Duquesne!